-Founded in 1996 by Mark Lakeman, the City Repair Project is best known for lavishly painted street intersections that transform a spot initially intended for vehicles into spaces where people can gather.
+Founded in 1996 by Mark Lakeman, the City Repair Project is best known for lavishly painted street intersections and ecological interventions that transform a spot initially intended for vehicles into spaces where people can gather.
 Frequently working in collaboration with communitecture, a sister organization also founded by Mark Lakeman, each project begins with a dialog among neighbors to determine shared aspirations and goals.
 Next, the community works together to erect a social architecture while designing, funding, building, and ultimately maintaining the physical space over time.

-Beyond the intersections, City Repair Project is active in ecological landscaping projects throughout the city.
-CRP designs structures created by using renewable natural materials such as straw, clay, wood, and stone.
+Beyond the intersections, City Repair Project and communitecture are both active in ecological landscaping projects throughout the city.
+The spectrum of infrastructure that is affected by the work spans many scales and types.

-We had an opportunity to have an extended conversation with Mark Lakeman of The City Repair Project on Social Design Insights.
+We had an opportunity to have an extended conversation with Mark Lakeman of The City Repair Project and communitecture on Social Design Insights.
 Listen to the episodes below.